nickytonline/www.nickyt.co/src/pages/posts/my-2018-year-in-review-2f0k.md

 - _Read everything in my Pocket_: This just didn’t happen.
 In fact shortly after writing my 2018 resolutions, I stopped reading Pocket completely.
 It had nothing to do with the product, just got busy and when you add to Pocket, it’s like it’s just sent up in the ether.
 <iframe class="liquidTag" src="https://dev.to/embed/twitter?args=1078703891364134912" style="border: 0; width: 100%;"></iframe>

-<p>Having said that, I highly recommend this tool for offline reading.
-I’m gonna try and catch up on some reading while I head away to a chalet for a few days.</p>
+Having said that, I highly recommend this tool for offline reading.
+I’m gonna try and catch up on some reading while I head away to a chalet for a few days.

 - _Read [Functional-Light JavaScript](https://leanpub.com/fljs)_: I got through about a third of it, and well, no excuses 🙃.
 Will have to finish this this year I guess 😉